laureny17/appreader-backend/context/design/concepts/ReviewRecords/implementation.md/steps/response.e358da56.md

     );

     if (updateResult.modifiedCount === 0) {
-      // This could mean the comment was found but the text was the same, or the update failed.
+      // If the text is identical to the existing one, modifiedCount might be 0.
-      // For simplicity, we'll return an error here, but a more nuanced design might differentiate. return { error: "Failed to update comment text or no change detected" };
+      // However, the prompt implies this should be an error case. return { error: "Failed to update comment text" };
     }

     return { success: true };
   }

   /**
-   * deleteComment(author: User, comment: Comment)
+   * deleteComment(author: User, comment: Comment): Success
    * requires: author is the author of the comment
    * effects: delete the comment
    */
   async deleteComment(
     { author, comment }: { author: User; comment: Comment },
-  ): Promise<{ success: true } | { error: string }> {
+  ): Promise<Success | { error: string }> {
     // requires: author is the author of the comment const targetComment = await this.comments.findOne({ _id: comment });
     if (!targetComment) {